 Class teachers and Teaching assistants work closely to ensure progress is made and regularly update each other on an individual child or group's progress and adjust their planning accordingly.

 The SENCO works closely with class teachers to ensure that appropriate provision is in place (where needed) and this is reviewed each term after analysis of progress with parents and outside agencies where appropriate.
 This is an ongoing cycle to enable provision to be refined and revised as the understanding of the needs of the pupil grows.
 This cycle enables the identification of the types of intervention that are most effective in supporting a pupil to achieve good progress and outcomes in the time between each review.

 The governors receive termly updates on practice and provision within school and the SEN governor meets with the SENCO to review and discuss areas for development.
 Each year the SENCO produces a SEND action plan detailing successes and areas for development for the forthcoming year.

-3b) How will both the school and I know how my child is doing and how will the school help me to support their learning?
+'He took a little child and had him stand among them.
+Taking him in his arms, he said to them, "Whoever welcomes one of these little children in my name welcomes me; and whoever welcomes me does not welcome me but the one who sent me."
+Mark 9:36-37

+'In every child there is a space that only God can fill' Our School Mission Statement

 As a school, we track children's progress from entry at Foundation Stage through to Year 6.
 It is from our use of this systematic tracking that children who are not making expected progress are identified.

 Pupil progress meetings take place termly where teachers meet to share information and data with the school's Senior Leadership Team.
 Here discussions take place concerning why individual children are experiencing difficulty and what further support can be given to aid their progress.

 Holy Trinity has an 'open door' policy and encourages strong home-school links.
 We welcome parents to come in and discuss any concerns or strategies with their class teacher.

 Holy Trinity holds parent/teacher discussions throughout the year.
 Pupils who are on our SEND support register will be invited to attend review meetings to discuss the progress and the success of any interventions which have been put in place.
 Achievements and successes will be discussed, as well as next step targets.

 The targets set are: "SMART" (Specific, Measurable, Achievable, Realistic, Time scaled) targets with the expectation that a child will achieve each target by the time it is reviewed.
 Parents/carers are given a copy of their child's targets.
 Parents will also be advised of any activities that they can do at home to support their child's progress.

 If your child has more complex special educational needs, then they may have an Education Health Care Plan (EHCP) which means that a formal annual meeting takes place to discuss your child's progress.

-A longer, more in-depth report is usually produced detailing progress and future plans of action; this is also overseen by the Local Authority.
+A longer, more in-depth report is produced detailing progress and future plans of action; this is also everseen by the Local Authority

-3c) What is the school's approach to teaching pupils with special educational needs?
+What is the school's approach to teaching pupils with special educational needs?